+Total without Total with

-Total without Over-Allotment(1) Over-Allotment(1)
+Over-Allotment(1) Over-Allotment(1)

-Total underwriting discount
+Total underwriting discount \$ 3,500,001 \$ 4,025,001

-(1) Assumes the sale of 30,000 reserved shares in the directed share program at the offering price less the underwriters' discount, with respect to which no underwriting discount will be paid to the underwriters by us.
+(1) Does not reflect the sale of 11,700 reserved shares in the directed share program at the offering price less the underwriters' discount, with respect to which no underwriting discount will be paid to the underwriters by us.

 We will pay all expenses of the offering that we incur.
 We estimate that our total expenses of this offering, excluding the underwriting discount, will be approximately \$1.2 million.
-In the event that the aggregate proceeds from this offering exceed \$50,000,000, we will also reimburse the underwriters \$25,000 for certain out-of-pocket expenses incurred by them in connection with this offering including, but not limited to, fees and disbursements of counsel to the underwriters.
+We will also reimburse the underwriters \$25,000 for certain out-of-pocket expenses incurred by them in connection with this offering including, but not limited to, fees and disbursements of counsel to the underwriters.